hoglet67/PiTubeClient/README.md

 # Raspberry Pi Tube Client (PiTubeClient)

-A project to turn a Raspberry Pi into a SPI Connected Second Processor for the Acorn MMC Micro Model B or Master 128.
+A project to turn a Raspberry Pi into a SPI Connected Second Processor for the Acorn BBC Micro Model B or Master 128.

 See:http://stardot.org.uk/forums/viewtopic.php?f=3&t=10421